mcbridejc/can-io-firmware/README.md

 # can-io-firmware

-Software for a simple CAN IO board, with 4 analog inputs and a few GPIOs.
-Work-in-progress.
+Software for a simple CAN IO board, with 4 analog inputs and a few GPIOs, which is based on an STM32G0B1CB.
+It's a work-in-progress.

 Also serves as a demo for [zencan](https://github.com/mcbridejc/zencan).